khademijasmine-web/automation_trap/README.md

 ## Method Note

 Two complementary techniques were used.
-The regression measures the strength and direction of the continuous AI–risk relationship, while the correlation matrix maps how AI, risk, salary and salary growth all move together.
+The **regression was produced in Excel's Data Analysis ToolPak** and measures the strength and direction of the continuous AI–risk relationship, while the **correlation matrix was produced in Python** and maps how AI, risk, salary and salary growth all move together.
+The dashboard was built in Power BI.
 To avoid multicollinearity, only the continuous `ai_intensity_score` was used in the regression (not the `ai_mentioned` indicator).
 All statistics use α = 0.05.

 ---